yousef-rafat/Twitter-Bot/README.md

 ![twitter-bot](https://github.com/user-attachments/assets/0934475c-5f34-45ad-b509-bee4b032e3a5)

 The Twitter Bot repository is a code base that controls a Twitter Bot.
 When run, it scraps quotes from a quotes website and passes them to a database.
-The bot then signs in Twitter using a Google Account, writing the email and password down.
+The bot then signs in to Twitter using a Google Account, writing down the email and password.
 It then posts regularly using specifications defined by the user.
 The bot only starts to work when the user signs in and activates the bot with the specification on how much to post.

 # Requirments